the-road-to-graphql/react-apollo-client-pagination-example/README.md

 # react-apollo-client-pagination-example

 A minimal React application using Apollo Client with GitHub's GraphQL API.
-On the side, React's local state is still used for local data whereas Apollo Client with its queries and mutations is used for remote data.
-Additionally **Apollo Client's pagination feature** is implemented.
+As example **Apollo Client's pagination feature** is implemented.

 ## Installation